wombleton/gitlaw-nz/acts/S/Superannuation Schemes Act 1989.md

 ##### 25 Offences

-*   (1) Every person commits an offence against this Act, and is liable on summary conviction to a fine not exceeding $500, who refuses or fails---
+*   (1) Every person commits an offence against this Act, and is liable on conviction to a fine not exceeding $500, who refuses or fails---

     *   (a) to deliver any document or statement or report or copy or certificate; or